-Note: Unless otherwise noted, based on schedules of Illinois Commerce Commission, Maryland Public Service Commission, Pennsylvania Public Utility Commission, Delaware Public Service Commission, Commission, Delaware Commission, D Service Commission of the District of Columbia, and New Jersey Board of Public Utilities that are subject to change
+Note: Unless otherwise noted, based on schedules of Illinois Commerce Commission, Maryland Public Service Commission, Pennsylvania Public Utility Commission, Delaware Public Service Commission, Public Service Commission of the District of Columbia, and New Jersey Board of Public Utilities that are subject to change

+(1) Revenue requirement includes changes in depreciation and amortization expense and other costs where applicable, which have no impact on pre-tax earnings

+EH Evidentiary hearings

+(2) Pepco filed the multi-year plan enhanced proposal as an alternative to address the impacts of COVID-19.
+Reflects 3-year cumulative multi-year plan.
+Company proposed incremental revenue requirement increases of \$72.6M and \$63.3M with rates effective January 1, 2022 and January 1, 2023, respectively.

+Reply briefs

-- (1) Revenue requirement includes changes in depreciation and amortization expense and other costs where applicable, which have no impact on pre-tax earnings - Revenue requirement in initial filing was a decrease of (\$6.4M).
-Through the discovery period in the current proceeding, ComEd agreed to ~(\$10.5M) in adjustments to limit issues in the case. - (3) Rate of Return and Return on Equity are used solely for AFUDC, surcharges and regulatory asset carrying charges and sets no precedent - (4) Approved revenue requirement reflects \$25.0M increase for electric and \$54.0M increase for gas.
-Increase reflects \$7.1M of ERI (electric) and \$8.7M of STRIDE (gas) that will be transferred from the ERI and STRIDE surcharges to base rates. - (5) Reflects 3-year cumulative multi-year plan.
-Company proposed incremental revenue requirement increases of \$82.9M, \$39.5M and \$35.5M with rates effective November 1, 2020, January 1, 2021 and January 1, 2022, respectively. - (6) Requested revenue requirement excludes the transfer of \$4.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
-As permitted by Delaware law, Delmarva Power-will implement full allowable rates on September 21, 2020, subject to refund. - (7) Requested revenue requirement excludes the transfer of \$3.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
-As permitted by Delaware law, Delmarva Power-will implement full allowable rates on October 6, 2020, subject to refund.
-Exelon.
+- (3) Requested revenue requirement excludes the transfer of \$4.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
+As permitted by Delaware law, Delmarva Power implemented full allowable rates on September 21, 2020, subject to refund. - (4) Requested revenue requirement excludes the transfer of \$3.2M of revenues from the Distribution System Improvement Charge (DSIC) capital tracker into base distribution rates.
+As permitted by Delaware law, Delmarva Power will implement full allowable rates on October 6, 2020, subject to refund. - (5) Revenue requirement in initial filing was a decrease of (\$11.5M).
+Through the discovery period in the current proceeding, ComEd agreed to ~(\$2.1M) in adjustments to limit issues in the case. - (6) Reflects 3-year cumulative multi-year plan.
+Company proposed incremental revenue requirement increases of \$0.0M, \$0.0M and \$228.1M with rates effective January 1, 2021, January 1, 2022 and January 1, 2023, respectively.
+The proposed revenue requirement in 2023 reflects \$137.0M increase for electric and \$91.1M increase for gas.
+BGE's proposal is accomplished through a series of proforma revenue requirement adjustments to accelerate certain tax benefits, among other things. - (7) Anticipated schedule, actual dates will be determined by ALJ at status hearing

+Intervenor direct testimony

+Settlement agreement